openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

     bundle exec rails server

-To login as Spree default user, use:
+To login as the default user, use:

-    email: spree@example.com
+    email: ofn@example.com
-    password: spree123
+    password: ofn123

 ### Testing